softworkz/emby-wiki/Item-Information.md

 This is populated for folders to indicate the user's cumulative progress through all items in the folder.

 ### PremiereDate
 This serves different purposes depending on the type of item.
-For episodes this is the air date.
-For series, this is the first air date.
-For audio files, this is the premiere date.
+For episodes and series, this is the first air date.
+For movies, albums and songs, this is the release date.
+For persons this is date of birth.
+For artists, this is their formation date.

 ### PrimaryImageAspectRatio
 This is the aspect ratio of the primary image.
 Most image types have a predictable aspect ratio, but primary is the one exception.
 A typical use case when rendering a list of items is to determine the average AR, and then display them all using that value.
 See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)